A Digital Audio Workstation is the key component of your music production setup.

 Studio One Prime V5

-Studio One is PreSonus’ flagship DAW.
-Studio One Prime is a stripped back version of it made for free use.
+Studio One is PreSonus' flagship DAW software.
+Studio One Prime is a stripped back free version.

 Releasing simpler versions of a flagship product is a proven way of bringing users into your ecosystem to pay for the full product.
-But, the thing with Studio One Prime is that, it has most of the features you’d expect to find in a DAW you would pay for.
+But, the thing with Studio One Prime is that, it has most of the features you’d expect to find in a digital audio workstation you would pay for.

 Version 5 brings in retrospective recording, MPE support and a redesigned Native Effects suite including: